Christopher Nolan: 2014–2022: Established filmmaker

-2020–present: Tenet, Oppenheimer and The Odyssey

 Nolan's next film was the science fiction film Tenet (2020), described by Tom Shone of The Sunday Times as "a globe-spinning riff on all things Nolanesque".
 Nolan had worked on the screenplay for more than five years after deliberating about its central ideas for over a decade.
 Delayed three times due to the COVID-19 pandemic, Tenet was the first Hollywood tent-pole to open in theatres after the pandemic shutdown.
 The film tells the story of an unnamed protagonist (played by John David Washington) who travels through time to stop a world-threatening attack.
 It grossed $363 million worldwide on a production budget of $200 million, becoming Nolan's first to underperform at the box-office.
 Tenet was described as his most polarising film; critics praised the ambition and technical aspects but found its story confusing.
 Peter Bradshaw of The Guardian awarded it five out of five, calling it "a cerebral cadenza, a deadpan flourish of crazy implausibility—but supercharged with steroidal energy and imagination".
 Leslie Felperin of The Hollywood Reporter described it as "a chilly, cerebral film—easy to admire, especially since it's so rich in audacity and originality, but almost impossible to love, lacking as it is in a certain humanity".
 At the 93rd Academy Awards, the film won Best Visual Effects and was nominated for Best Production Design.
-Following the release of Tenet, Nolan joined the Advisory Board of the Society of Motion Picture and Television Engineers.
+Following the release of Tenet, Nolan joined the advisory board of the Society of Motion Picture and Television Engineers.
 He served as an executive producer on Zack Snyder's Justice League (2021), a director's cut of 2017's Justice League.